-Figures 9 visualises the mean scores of each system.
-The runs from team THUIR can be found at the top ranks again over the Y topics.
+Figures 9 and 10 visualises the mean scores of each system.

 Figure 10 visalises the difficulty of each Y topic in terms of scores averaged over all runs.
 From the figure, we can see that there are six Y topics that have low scores, which is more than M and R topics.
 The limited number of relevant documents in the corpus possibly results in higher difficulty of these Y topics.

-Table 5: Mean ERR and iRBU scores for each run over the 45 topics. ">" means "stastistically significantly outperforms (according to a randomised Tukey HSD test with B = 5,000 trials, $\alpha = 0.05$ [12])."
+Table 5: Mean ERR and iRBU scores for each run over the 45 topics. ">" means "stastistically significantly outperforms (according to a randomised Tukey HSD test with B = 5,000 trials, $\alpha = 0.05$ [14])."
 For example, in terms of ERR, THUIR-QD-RR-4 statistically significantly outperforms the runs ranked at 18 through 28.